 Thursday, October 12, 2017 – 7:30 p.m., Fox Hall

 Drawing on decades of social science research, Robert P. Jones, CEO of Public Religion Research Institute and author of The End of White Christian America, argues that today’s most divisive debates—over immigration, the rise of white supremacy groups, and police violence—can only be understood against the backdrop of demographic, religious, and cultural transformations that are challenging long-standing assumptions about what it means to be an American.
 If we are to continue to make one out of many, we will need both leadership and practices that can help us all step back from the reactivity of the present and take up the more arduous task of weaving a new national narrative in which all Americans can see themselves.
-Sponsored by the Center for Spiritual Life.
+Part of the Center for Spiritual Life Burchenal Lecture Series.

 Cultural Appropriation Workshop

 Friday, October 13, 2017 – 7 p.m., Fox Hall

 David Romero—Mexican-American spoken word artist, author and activist—uses this interactive workshop to teach participants about various forms of cultural appropriation and how to distinguish between cultural appropriation, cultural assimilation and cultural appreciation.
 Sponsored by Latinos Unidos and Multicultural Affairs as part of the College Program Series.

 Confederate Monuments in the South: Place, Memory and Lingering Wounds